markqvist/RNode_Firmware/README.md

 # RNode Firmware

 This is the firmware for [RNode](https://unsigned.io/rnode), a very flexible LoRa-based Open Communications Device.

-An RNode can functions as a:
+An RNode can function as a:

 - General purpose long-range data radio module
 - Network adapter for [Reticulum](https://github.com/markqvist/Reticulum)